 - Pay-to-play laws can prohibit a company from doing business or entering into a contract with a governmental entity if the company or its affiliates, and their PACs, owners, employees, directors, outside consultants, or family members make or solicit political contributions in that jurisdiction to officeholders, candidates, political parties, or other political committees (e.g., PACs) - Nearly all the strict liability pay-to-play laws deal with political contributions where donor has state or local business.
-In certain limited jurisdictions, the restriction includes a gift or gratuity, not merely a political contribution. - Does McCutcheon affect these laws? - Creates further doubt that these are constitutional
+In certain limited jurisdictions, the restriction includes a gift or gratuity, not merely a political contribution. - Does McCutcheon affect these laws? - Based on the standard for regulating contributions, it could. - New York Republican State Committee v.
+SEC